How To Do a React Native Code Review – Checklist

 - There is a typing solution implemented (TypeScript / Prop Types / Flow).

 - Eslint and/or prettier is added.

-- Code is easy to understand (self describing) so we can make changes without trying to understand logic for a week.
+- Code is easy to understand (self-describing) so we can make changes without trying to understand the logic for a week.

 - Check imports through files (unused imports).

-- Check most common usage native files and code quality in it (MainApplication etc).
+- Check the most common usage native files and the code quality in them (MainApplication etc).

 4. Test Run

 Finally, check if:

 - Development tasks are running.